5G: Marketing of pre-5G technologies

-The marketing of non-5G services refers to the promotion of enhanced 4G networks that are presented as precursors or equivalents to 5G.
-Some mobile network operators marketed upgraded 4G technologies using terms that suggested 5G capability.
-These offerings, sometimes described by carriers as "pre-5G" or "5G-ready", used LTE Advanced Pro features, including 4×4 MIMO, to deliver higher data rates.
-However, they did not meet the criteria defined for 5G by the 3GPP.
+The marketing of pre-5G technologies refers to the promotion of enhanced 4G networks as precursors or alternatives to 5G.
+Before and during early 5G deployment, some mobile network operators used terms such as "pre-5G", "5G-ready", "4.5G", and "5G Evolution" for upgraded LTE Advanced or LTE Advanced Pro networks.
+These networks could use features such as carrier aggregation, 256-QAM, and 4×4 MIMO to increase data rates, but they did not use 5G NR, the radio access technology standardized for 5G networks.

-A notable example was 5G Evolution, introduced by AT&T in 2017 to market faster speeds based on existing LTE Advanced Pro infrastructure.
-According to an AT&T statement at the time, it served as "a foundation for our evolution to 5G while the 5G standards are being finalized".
-A technology publication stated that such branding was likely to cause confusion among consumers, as the network did not represent true 5G technology.
+A notable example was 5G Evolution (5GE), introduced by AT&T in 2017 to market higher-speed LTE service with theoretical speeds up to 400 Mbit/s (40 Mbit/s real world), using 3-channel carrier aggregation, 4x4 MIMO and 256-QAM.
+AT&T described the service as "a foundation for our evolution to 5G while the 5G standards are being finalized", but technology publications criticized the branding as misleading because the underlying network remained based on LTE technologies rather than 5G.